Z 23000: Withdrawal

-The RATP planned to withdraw the Z 23000 from service by 1983, but technical issues with the MS 61 (which would soon operate exclusively on the RER A) was forced to allocate 24 then-new MI 79 cars from the RER B to make up for the shortfall.
-Withdrawal of the Z 23000 began in 1984, but was slowed down by a cold wave in 1985 and 1986.
-The cold wave caused technical issues with the MI 79 rolling stock, forcing surviving Z 23000 units to make up for the shortfall.
-The withdrawal of the Z 23000 was necessary to free up the terminus tracks at Gare du Nord for the opening of the first section of the RER D on 27 September, as well as the opening of the Saint-Michel–Notre-Dame platforms the following year.
+The RATP planned to withdraw the Z 23000 from service by 1983, but technical issues with the MS 61 (which would soon operate exclusively on the RER A) forced them to allocate 24 then-new MI 79 cars from the RER B to make up for the shortfall.
+Withdrawal of the Z 23000 began in 1984, but was slowed down by a cold wave in 1985 and 1986: the cold wave caused technical issues with the MI 79 rolling stock, forcing surviving Z 23000 units to make up for the shortfall.
+The withdrawal of the Z 23000 was necessary to free up the terminus tracks at Gare du Nord for the opening of the first section of the RER D on 27 September 1987, as well as the opening of the Saint-Michel–Notre-Dame platforms the following year.
 Although the Z 23000 was upgraded to climb a 4.08% gradient from to Châtelet, its momentum would have been lost if it stopped at Saint-Michel.

 The last Z 23000 train ran from Gare du Nord to Orsay-Ville on 27 February 1987, fifty years after the railcars were introduced on the Sceaux Line.
 After the Z 23000's official withdrawal from service, two runs took place on the southern part of the line in 1990 and 1994.